-To find out if your rights have been violated, fill out the form on this page and tell us about it.
+To find out if your rights have been violated, fill out the form on this page and tell us what happened to you.
 Your inquiry will then be forwarded to one of the attorneys handling this investigation.
 Someone at the firm may then reach out to you directly to discuss your situation and whether you may be owed money from your employer.

 Can I Lose My Job for Complaining?

 Federal law strictly prohibits employers from firing, demoting or otherwise retaliating against workers who assert their rights.

 If you’re a travel nurse, your legal rights may have been violated at work, and attorneys working with ClassAction.org may be able to help.

 They have launched an investigation into several hospitals and staffing agencies and found that a number of travel nursesare being subjected to unfair and illegal wage practices.
 Unfortunately, they believe these practices are not limited to a single hospital, facility or staffing company.